outfox/godot.berlin/content/meetups/stammtisch/2025-05-23.md

 {{< /timelineItem >}}

 {{< timelineItem icon="email" header="Who is who?" badge="19:20" >}}
 A quick round of intros - find out what the others are about and say as much or as little as you like about yourself.
 What are your interests?
-What do you do with Godot?.
+What do you do with Godot?
 {{< /timelineItem >}}

 {{< timelineItem icon="lightbulb" header="Show & Tell!" badge="~5-10 minutes per" subheader="Got something to show?" >}}